-We have an informal process to orient and educate new directors regarding their role on our Board and committees, as well as the nature and operations of our business.
-This process provides for an orientation with key members of the management staff, and further provides access to materials necessary to inform them of the information required to carry out their responsibilities as Board members.
-This information includes the most recent Board-approved budget, the most recent annual report, copies of the audited financial statements, and copies of the interim quarterly financial statements.
+We have an informal process to orient and educate new directors to the Board regarding their role on the Board, our committees and our directors, as well as the nature and operations of our business.
+This process provides for an orientation with key members of the management staff, and further provides access to materials necessary to inform them of the information required to carry out their responsibilities as a Board member.
+This information includes the most recent board approved budget, the most recent annual report, copies of the audited financial statements and copies of the interim quarterly financial statements.

-As a company with limited resources, we do not typically provide continuing education for our directors.
+The Board does not provide continuing education for our directors.
 Each director is responsible to maintain the skills and knowledge necessary to meet his or her obligations as a director.

-Director Assessments
+Assessments